Short Stack Kitchen

 • These rolls are best eaten the same day.
 However, you can store leftovers in an airtight container for up to 3 days at room temperature or a week in the fridge.

-Share your photo and tag us @shortstackkitchen on Instagram!
+Did you try this recipe?Share your photo and tag us @shortstackkitchen on Instagram!

 More Breads, Buns & Rolls

-• Jalapeno cheddar bagels on a wire rack featured photo.
+• Jalapeño cheddar focaccia on a black cooling rack featured photo.

-Jalapeño Cheddar Bagels
+Jalapeño Cheddar Focaccia

 Leave a Rating and Comment Cancel reply